Review – Shark

 It’s a beautifully crafted drama.
 Meticulously crafted, in fact.
 Every shot, every detail, every lingering camera angle and detail hint at extra meaning.
 Like a Hitchcock film.
 Though a lot longer.
 It’s long.
 It’s 20 episodes.
 And there’s a great deal of “sins of the father” theme going on in this show… and more than once you will find yourself thinking, “Wait… doesn’t he/she already know this/that?” and you probably won’t be able to answer your own question and it probably won’t matter cause everyone has secrets and secret identities and everyone is lying to everyone and they can’t keep their stories straight so why should we, as viewers, have to?
 I absolutely LOVED this drama – and have rewatched it several times over the years (okay, okay, maybe not all of it… but probably 70%)- loving it more each time.
 But of course, long convoluted crazy romantic revenge melodramas are generally my favorites.

 It also has one of the best love theme songs I’ve ever heard in drama.
 Lovely, haunting and passionate – I never got tired of hearing this song.
+This drama also made it to my Best Kisses of All Time list.

 Overall Rating: 10/10